Stylback/home-server/README.md

 ### Part 3: Configure NGINX Proxy manager

 [NGINX Proxy Manager](https://nginxproxymanager.com/) combines the true and tested reverse proxy [NGINX](https://www.nginx.com/) with an easy-to-use GUI and [Let's Encrypt](https://letsencrypt.org/) integration.

+> Please note; moving forward I might refer to NGINX Proxy Manager as _NPM_ or _npm_ for brevity, take care not to confuse this with the popular JavaScript packet manager [npm](https://www.npmjs.com/).

-To get started, create a directory:
+Now to get started with NPM, create a directory:

 ```sh
 sudo mkdir /srv/npm